Close Menu

 X

-San Francisco Bicycle Accident Attorneys
+San Francisco Bicycle Accident Lawyer

 Many bike accidents occur when drivers simply don’t see a bike, and change lanes or make a right turn when a bicyclist is to their right.
 Bicycle riders in California are also often injured by “dooring” — when a person opens their car door without looking to see if a bike is coming.
 California law requires drivers to look carefully before opening their doors.
 Drivers are responsible for injuries to bike riders when they break this law.